 Inbound call management services

-In addition, most hosted PBX services allow your phones to connect to the service from anywhere — so if you have a disaster, your staff can plug a phone in at home, or access the service via a softphone on their desktop or mobile app, and keep working.
+Additionally, most hosted PBX services allow your phones to connect to the service from anywhere.
+So if you have a disaster, your staff can plug a phone in at home or access the service via a softphone on their desktop or mobile app and keep working.